What Is a Vagus Nerve Chiropractor & How Can It Help?

 Think about all the little (and big) stressors your body handles: a fender bender years ago, hours spent hunched over a laptop, or even a simple fall.
 These events can cause the small bones in your spine, called vertebrae, to shift out of their proper position.
 When this happens, it can create pressure on the surrounding nerves.
 This pressure acts like a roadblock, interfering with the signals the vagus nerve sends between your brain and your vital organs.
 This interference is often at the root of many chronic health challenges that don't seem to have a clear cause, from digestive issues to persistent feelings of stress.

-Why Your Upper Neck Is So Important
+Why Your Upper Neck Is Critical for Vagus Nerve Health

 The most critical area for the vagus nerve is your upper neck.
 The nerve passes through a very small opening right next to the top two vertebrae, the atlas (C1) and the axis (C2).
 Because this is the main exit ramp from the brainstem, even a slight misalignment here can have a major impact on the nerve's function.
 It’s like putting a kink in a garden hose; the flow of information is immediately disrupted.
 That’s why focusing on the precise alignment of the upper cervical spine is so essential for restoring proper nerve communication.
 Our specialized chiropractic techniques are designed to address this exact issue gently and effectively.